 Increase Board and Organizational Diversity and Capacity: Villa's Board of Directors is committed to our mission and its members are the driving force behind our organizational fundraising.
-In addition to sharing their expertise, all 21 members contribute financially to support Villa.
-Our Board also includes a client member who provides a voice for her peers and shares her unique perspective as a recipient of the services Villa provides.
+In addition to sharing their expertise, all 20 members contribute financially to support Villa.
+Our Board also includes two client members who provide a voice for his/her peers and share unique perspectives as recipients of the services Villa provides.
 Board members come to Villa with diverse backgrounds and broad areas of expertise.
 Many potential members are cultivated through service on Villa's key steering and fundraising committees.
 We forecast upcoming needs to balance and strengthen the makeup of our Board.
 Members are extremely proactive and engaged, continually strategizing ways to broaden our donor base by inviting friends and colleagues to volunteer, participate in fundraising events, or tour our classrooms and programs.
 They are vocal and passionate advocates for Villa, sharing the impact that our services have on the I/DD population as well as the local communities.